-An allowance for doubtful accounts is established based upon factors surrounding the credit risk of specific accounts, historical trends and other information when necessary.
-As at June 30, 2020, there were no receivables past due.
+An allowance for expected credit losses is established based upon factors surrounding the credit risk of specific accounts, historical trends and other information when necessary.
+As at December 31, 2020 and June 30, 2020, there were no receivables past due.